volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

 Add all interfaces belonging to this site.

-`interfaces` - (Required) Configure network interfaces for this voltstack.
+`interfaces` - (Required) Configure network interfaces for this App Stack site.
 See [Interfaces ](#interfaces) below for details.

 ### Interfaces

-Configure network interfaces for this voltstack.
+Configure network interfaces for this App Stack site.

 `description` - (Optional) Description for this Interface (`String`).